raydac/jprol/README.md

     <version>2.0.0</version>
 </dependency>
 ```
+Keep in mind that as parser of Prolog sources, the engine uses [my another project](https://github.com/raydac/java-prolog-parser) whichh also published in the maven central.
+Inintally the engina had embedded parser but then I decided to split it to two projects.

 # Prebuilt versions
 There are published pre-built versions for main OSes (I can test it only for Linux, so that notify me about issues under Windows and MacOS).
 [Executable files can be downloaded from the latest release page](https://github.com/raydac/jprol/releases/latest)